 Q: What is the Student Activity Fee?

-A: It is a fee charged to all undergraduate, graduate, and professional students each semester.
+A: It is a fee charged to all undergraduate, graduate, and professional students each academic term (autumn, spring, and summer).
 The fee is used to fund major campus events planned by the Ohio Union Activities Board, student organizations, student governments, the Discount Ticket program, Buck-I-SERV (the alternative breaks program), select local community service initiatives planned by Pay It Forward, and some of Ohio State's largest and most traditional campus programs, called Signature Events.

 Q: How much money do I pay for the Student Activity Fee?

-A: As of autumn semester 2012, the amount of the Student Activity Fee is $37.50 per semester (formerly $25 per quarter since 2010).
+A: As of autumn semester 2012, the amount of the Student Activity Fee is $37.50 per semester (formerly $25 per quarter since 2010) and $25.00 per summer term.
 The change to $37.50 did not constitute an increase in the fee revenue but merely a recalculation necessitated by the switch to semesters.
 Prior to the increase in 2010, the fee had been $15 per quarter since the Student Activity Fee's inception in Autumn Quarter 2003.

 Q: Who pays the Student Activity Fee?